 A seal is a chemical that protects floors by soaking into the pores found naturally in highly absorbent materials, clogging them so that staining agents can’t get down into them.
 A finish is a product that creates an invisible protective layer over the surface of the floor, acting as a barrier against staining agents.
 There are also some products that both seal and finish flooring

-Application: Most flooring sealants are applied using some form of brush.
+- Application: Most flooring sealants are applied using some form of a brush.
 A simple foam brush can give you a very smooth, even application, although more elaborate bristle brushes can also be used.

-Before you begin the floor has to be cleaned thoroughly.
+Before you begin, the floor has to be cleaned thoroughly.
 Any small particles that are left can end up embedded in the chemical.
-Sealant is generally applied in multiple coats, with each application being allowed to dry fully before proceeding.
+The sealant is generally applied in multiple coats, with each application being allowed to dry fully before proceeding.
 Make sure that you use a light hand and apply only a very thin, even coat each time, with no bubbles or rises.

 Types Of Flooring Sealant

 The three main categories of flooring sealant or polyurethane, water-based, and solvent.
 Poly creates the strongest and most permanent coating, but can also be somewhat toxic and has a distinct odor that can linger.
 Water-based seals are more eco-friendly and less toxic, but also less effective.
 Solvent-based seals are strong, but can be quite toxic and need to be applied only in well-ventilated areas.

 Sealing is done to protect a floor and increase its effective lifespan.
 Some materials will need to be often sealed, while others can just be done once initially, and then left alone.
 Over time, an application of sealant may start to fade away.
 This wear can be reduced by pursuing a regular regimen of sweeping, vacuuming, or damp mopping to remove small grit particle that can tear at the protective layer.